Equality Now calls upon Georgian TV channel Mtavari Arkhi to adhere to human rights standards when reporting on sexual violence.

 On 6 October 2019, the Georgian TV channel Mtavari Arkhi invited T. T. to its studio, together with her legal representatives, to be interviewed about her experience.
 While there is high public interest in this story, the TV programme, including the interview with the survivor, ran contrary to ethical, gender-sensitive and human rights-based standards of dealing with sexual violence.
 These standards are guaranteed by the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence (“Istanbul Convention”) and other human rights instruments to which Georgia is a party.

 Concerning examples, displayed in the TV programme, include examining the survivor’s moral character, commenting on her attire at the time of the assault, enquiring whether she had had a previous intimate relationship with the abuser, confronting her with degrading comments from social media and other sources, and intimations about whether she provoked the perpetrator.
-These are merely reproductions of deeply rooted and harmful stereotypes about survivors of sexual violence and their behaviour and none of them have a bearing on the crime accused.
+These are merely reproductions of deeply rooted and harmful stereotypes about survivors of sexual violence and their behavior and none of them have a bearing on the crime accused.
 This effective “putting on trial” of the survivor, by society and the media, rather than examination of the behaviour of the alleged perpetrator, perpetuates damaging perceptions about sexual violence crimes, often leads to the denial of justice for survivors and discourages women and girls from reporting sexual violence at all.
-Good practice would also have been to publicise where any woman who has been affected by sexual violence could go for support.
+Good practice would also have been to publicize where any woman who has been affected by sexual violence could go for support.

 The Committee of Ministers of the Council of Europe provides that reproducing and perpetuating gender stereotypes with respect to victims of gender-based violence constitutes sexism in the media (Recommendation CM/Rec(2019)).
 Additionally, it provides that media organizations should be encouraged to adopt self-regulatory measures, internal codes of conduct/ethics and internal supervision, and develop standards in media coverage that promotes gender equality, in order to promote a consistent internal policy and working conditions aimed at a non-stereotyped image, role and visibility of women and men, avoidance of sexist language and content which could lead to discrimination on grounds of sex, incitement to hatred and gender-based violence (Recommendation CM/Rec(2013)).